-Sydney Lee started the company 70 years ago using ‘demob’ money he received on leaving the Navy after the Second World War.
+Founded in 1946, Sydney Lee started the company using ‘demob’ money he received on leaving the Navy after the Second World War.
 The original site for the business was on a hill on Clare Street, Harriseahead, not far from its current Newcastle premises, and was aptly called Hillsyde Foundry.
 Sydney employed just 2 people.

-Hillsyde started out melting aluminium to produce cap guns and teddy bear money boxes for Woolworths, later moving into cast iron engineering production; melting iron through a Cupola that was installed.
+Hillsyde Foundry started out melting aluminium to produce cap guns and teddy bear money boxes for Woolworths, later moving into cast iron engineering production; melting iron through a Cupola that was installed.

 From an early age, Sydney’s sons John and Robert began working in the family business.
 In 1974 Sydney acquired a new, larger site in Chesterton, and 3 years later a 13,000 square foot workshop and office was built.
 7 people were now employed.

 Over the years that followed, the Harriseahead site closed and Hillsyde Foundry, now based at Chesterton, began producing large engineering castings for customers such as JCB & Siemens.

 After investing in a new Electric furnace melting plant to meet its increasing demand, the 1980’s saw Hillsyde undertake its first production of street furniture, beginning with the traditional red post box and securing work from Broxap and Corby from Manchester.

 1992 saw Hillsyde make it's first acquisition with Broxap and Corby, and one that would change the direction of the business.

 Broxap was relocated to the Chesterton site in 1994, though they continued to trade as 2 businesses.

 "Broxap" became well known in the mid 1990’s when the name appeared on Stoke City Football Club’s shirts as the main sponsor, and later on the Port Vale away strip.